ctottinger/Fourth-and-Forever/readme.md

 ___

+# Important Dates
+- *TBD* Entry fees final due date
+- *TBD* Startup Draft
+- *TBD-wed before wk 1* Rosters shrink back to 25 slots after rookie draft
+- *TBD* FAAB will reset to $1000 for regular season
+- *Wednesday before wk 14* Trading will lock before playoffs
+- *TBD-before playoffs end* Retirement notification period end
+- *Wednesday following playoffs* Trading will unlock
+- *Wednesday after SB* FAAB will reset to $200 for off-season

+___

 # Entry Fee
-League fees will be $50 for the 2025-2026 season with the intention of increasing next year.
-This season, all competing teams must buy in before the chosen initial draft, any team not bought in will be removed from the league.
-Future years fees will be non-refundable in the interest of competition.
+The entry fee for the 2025-2026 season will be **$50**, with the intention of increasing the fee in future seasons.
+All competing teams must pay their entry fee in full prior to the scheduled startup draft.
+Any team that fails to pay by this deadline will be removed from the league and replaced with a new owner.

+In subsequent seasons, entry fees will be non-refundable to preserve the integrity and competitiveness of the league.
+Managers are encouraged to carefully consider their commitment before paying their fee for the season.

 ___